Easy Keto Coconut Macaroons Recipe For The Holidays

 Easy Low-Carb Keto Macaroons for the holidays

 I was on a mission to create chewy coconut macaroons that were sugar-free and keto-friendly.

-At the grocery store or online you will be looking for unsweetened coconut that is shredded preferrably.
+At the grocery store or online, you will be looking for unsweetened coconut that is shredded preferably.

 These coconut macaroons aren’t too different from the regular sweetened version apart from I used the entire egg and not just egg whites.